BogdanPurdea/ProjectsManagerApp/README.md

 Users can create, read, update, and delete (CRUD) projects.

 ### Real Time Presence and Private Live Messaging
-The application uses SignalR to provide real time presence and a private live messaging service between users.
+The application uses SignalR to provide real-time presence and a private live messaging service between users.

 ### Drag and Drop Photo Upload
 Users can upload their profile photos or any necessary images with a drag and drop functionality.